Meet the Winemaker: Gonzalo Bertelsen

 “I am thrilled to be back in my homeland of Chile with Viñedos Veramonte and Viña Neyen de Apalta,” says Gonzalo Bertelsen.
 “I’m excited to join a winemaking team that truly believes in organic farming principles and practices.
 Their goals for biodiversity while producing quality wine is exactly what I have strived for throughout my career.”

 In 2021, Viñedos Veramonte and Viña Neyen de Apalta became two wineries belonging to the 5+5 Caring for the Planet Program, a long-term sustainability initiative.
-This program represents the five generations of the González family, from parent company González Byass, who have brought the organization into the 21st century and the next five generations who will continue to build upon the work that has already been done to help the planet succeed.
+This program represents the five generations of the González family, from parent company González Byass, who have brought the organization into the 21st century.
+The next five generations will continue to build upon the work that has already been done to help the planet succeed.
 In addition, both Viñedos Veramonte and Viña Neyen de Apalta are part of Sustainability 360°, which includes organic and biodynamic agriculture and fair-trade commitment.

-Under his supervision, Gonzalo Bertelsen will lead the teams at Viñedos Veramonte in Casablanca and Viña Neyen de Apalta and continue the dedicated organic.
-Biodynamic management in the vineyards, including the Regenerative Agriculture the winery believes in, creating authentic wines that reflect their origin.
+Under his supervision, Gonzalo Bertelsen will lead the teams at Viñedos Veramonte in Casablanca and Viña Neyen de Apalta.
+He will continue the dedicated organic and biodynamic management in the vineyards, including the Regenerative Agriculture the winery believes in.
+Creating authentic wines that reflect their origin.

 Veramonte Wines and Viña Neyen de Apalta

-As one of Chile’s top 100% organic and sustainable wineries, Viñedos Veramonte makes Veramonte and Ritual wines, while Viña Neyen de Apalta includes Neyen and Primus.
+As one of Chile’s top 100% organic and sustainable wineries, Viñedos Veramonte makes Veramonte and Ritual wines.
+Meanwhile, Viña Neyen de Apalta includes Neyen and Primus.
 The winery’s parent company, González Byass, a producer and supplier of wine brands from several countries with organic, sustainable, and biodynamic wine, is delighted to have Bertelsen join the team.

 For further information, please visit: www.vinedosveramonte.cl/home or www.neyendeapalta.cl and follow @veramontewines or get in touch with Rebekah Polster at Rebekah@donnawhitepr.com